vuxcode/pr1-project-IsakIzzy/README.md

 Added the ingredient types as an updateable variable to item selection popup.

+5/1-2023

+I added a button for removing items from the list.
+I am going to try to make it work the way I want it.
+I might want to have the user be able to edit already added items.
+Also I dont want the user to be able to add items without a valid number, but since I have some items without any numbers, like oil for example, I think this might not be worth prioritizing for now.
+It would be convenient for the user, but it is more important that the user just can remove items.
+I have found a way to add a CSS class to the items Edit / Remove button upon creating it.
 # Project Summary

 > Before the final submission date you should include a "PROJECT SUMMARY" in this section here.